dagatsoin/ravioli/packages/ravioli/README.md

 ## State
 It is how the world sees your component.

 As I stated above, the model is isolated.
-The state is NOT the model, but its public view.
+The state is NOT the model, but its public interface.

 The State is composed of:
 - all the available actions for the current step
 - the current control state of the component
-- an observable representation of the model
+- an observable computed representation of the model

 ## Control State